Ankle 27

 It generally occurs in middle aged runners, or other sports that involve chronic hyperextension.

 Most likely it is a chronic overuse injury related to hyperextension.
+The imaging features are: • an irregular narrowed joint on the frontal radiograph and •

 a large dorsal osteophyte visible on the lateral.